bil-bas/google-browse/README.md

 Not really intended for real use, since it is only really a toy.

-WARNING: The high traffic from this tool will quickly get Google locking you out thinking that you are an evil scraper!
+WARNING: Used excessively, this tool may get Google locking you out thinking that you are an evil scraper bot!
+Be careful!

 Installation
 ------------